FDSN/source-identifiers/network-codes.rst

 Two network codes are reserved for special cases:

-* ``SS`` – used by any institution running a Single Station, but this station should be registered with the `International Registry of Seismograph Stations <http://www.isc.ac.uk/registries/>`_.
+* ``SS`` – This code may be used by any institution running a Single Station, the station should be registered with the `International Registry of Seismograph Stations <http://www.isc.ac.uk/registries/>`_.
   Care must be taken to ensure that the station code is not the same as another station using the SS network code.

-* ``XX`` – used for an experimental network.
-Data stored with this network code should never be distributed.
+* ``XX`` – This code is not real.
+It is reserved for test data, examples or transient usage when a real code cannot be used.
+Data with this network code should never be distributed.